-With the Kria™ KV260 Vision AI Starter Kit, Xilinx proudly introduced users to the concept of accelerated applications.
+With the Kria™ KV260 Vision AI Starter Kit, AMD proudly introduced users to the concept of accelerated applications.
 These are pre-built applications for AI and SW developers, giving them a head start to develop their target end-applications

 You can quickly run one of our accelerated apps and even customize it with different AI models or sensors.
 Sound exciting?!
 Let’s try the Smart Camera accelerated application.

 The KV260 Vision AI Starter Kit is unique in its ability to load and run applications that configure the hardware to implement a variety of functions.
 The utility “xmutil” is used to load the various applications.
 One accelerated application can be loaded at a given time.
 We will first load an application that programs the SOM to behave as a smart camera, with the ability to process a 1080p video stream from either a MIPI or USB camera, and display it over HDMI or DisplayPort, or stream it over wired Ethernet.*

 * You will need a viewer capable of displaying video streamed over Ethernet, for example ffplay or vlc.

 An Ultra-HD camera with built-in machine learning to do face/pedestrian detection, having support to capture from various video sources (MIPI camera, video files & USB camera) and can output processed video on HDMI, DisplayPort, or RTSP streaming of ROI-based encoded video.

 Most popular use case: Smart city applications (face, pedestrian detection, and traffic management) and video analytics capabilities.